HCMID/projectvalidator/tut/notes/generalizing.md

 2. each `MidValidator` to a surface identified by `Cite2Urn`

 ### Type parameterization

-The `MidValidator` trait defines a type-paramertized `validate` method that operates on a surface identified by `Cite2Urn`.
+The `MidValidator` trait defines a type-parameterized `validate` method that operates on a surface identified by `Cite2Urn`.
 It returns a  `TestResults` object operating type-parameterized to the same type as the `validate` function is invoked with.

 Bottom-up example of track of validation:

 1.  `DseValidator` extends `MidValidator`.
 Its `validate` function is specified as working on type `DsePassage` and returns a `TestResults` object of `DsePassage` type.

-2.
+Tests:

+- construct a `DseValidator` implementing `MidValidator[DsePassage]`and get its `validate` results.
+This should be a `DseResults[DsePassage]`.
+- pass a `DseValidator` in to a `LibraryValidator`

 ### Building a CITE library from an MID project